By Michael Tetreault, Editor-In-Chief

 “The biggest reason he was able to transition so quickly is because he is a very popular physician with a large number of loyal Patients.” ~Scott Borden, Consultant, HSA Advisor, Consultant

 “The anti-aging and medical home delivery model fits well inside a concierge medicine [and direct care] practice.
 The nutritional component, the wellness solutions, the anti-aging and team-focused health care delivery professionals led by a concierge [or direct care] doctor are providing comprehensive and continuous health care services to patients year after year that they simply can’t find elsewhere.
 This combination is increasing patient retention and patient interest in the concept.
-The goal here is healthy outcomes for patients followed by increased patient retention outcomes for the physician year after year.” ~Michael Tetreault, Editor, CMT, The DPC Journal
+The goal here is healthy outcomes for patients followed by increased patient retention outcomes for the physician year after year.” ~Michael Tetreault, Editor

 “Direct practices should be successful in most cities and states where there is an inadequate supply of primary care physicians,” says Dr. Chris Ewin, Founder and physician at 121MD in Fort Worth, TX.
 “This may be true in the country with the correct practice model.
 Most important, a physician needs to have social skills to sell him/herself and there new practice model to their patients and their community.”